Chernivtsi: Economy

 The total number of economic entities in the city is 25.4 thousand.
 On 1 January 2006, there were 6739 legal entities – business entities and almost 19,000 private entrepreneurs – individuals, primarily represented by small enterprises.
-The volume of sales and services provided to small enterprises is UAH 578 million or 22% of the total Chernivtsi volumes.
+The volume of sales and services provided to small enterprises is ₴578 million or 22% of the total Chernivtsi volumes.
 The share of the city's tax revenues is almost 35%.
 The most attractive for small businesses are trade and services, restaurant and tourist business.

 Wholesale and retail trade, industry and construction are successfully developing in Chernivtsi.
 In 2005, wholesale and retail sales accounted for over 64%, industry – 23%, construction – 6%, real estate operations – 2.3%, transport and communications – more than 2%.